Shine in lamé! Discover our new fabric

 How to sew lamé?

-Our lamé fabric is easy to sew: it irons very well (we sewed it with a "cotton" setting without any problem), so you can make patterns with pleats and darts that will be well defined.
+Our lamé fabric is easy to sew: it irons very well (we sewed it with a "cotton" setting without any problem), so you can create patterns with well-defined pleats and darts.

-When sewing, you will handle your work a lot, creasing it with your manipulations.
-Once your creation is finished, meticulously iron your garment, and you will see your lamé sewing will then have a beautiful hold and will crease little when you wear it.
+When sewing, you will handle your work a lot, creasing it as you do so.
+Once your creation is finished, meticulously iron your garment, and you will see your lamé sewing will then have a beautiful shape and will crease little when you wear it.

-To sew lamé, I recommend universal needles of gauge 70 or 80 (it is not a fabric that is likely to pull threads easily when sewing).
-It does not fray excessively, it will not be necessary to overlock your pieces before sewing.
+To sew lamé, I recommend size 70 or 80 universal needles (this is not a fabric that is likely to pull threads easily when sewing).
+It does not fray excessively, so it will not be necessary to overlock your pieces before sewing.

 The fabric has a very slight transparency, but this will not be a problem with suitable lingerie.
 To line your jackets or coats, choose plain, fairly slippery fabrics, such as our cupro linings .

-You can easily iron on your laminated fabric with our iron-on interfacings: useG700 for parts of the garment that require support, such as a collar, cuff, button placket or belt.
-G710 will also be very good if you want a less rigid final result.
+You can easily iron-on your laminated fabric with our iron-on interfacings: useG700 for parts of the garment that require support, such as a collar, cuff, button placket, or waistband.
+G710 is also ideal if you want a less rigid final result.

 How do I finish my seams?

-Our lyocell fabric is laminated, and it is the synthetic fibers that give it this appearance.
-If you are sewing lined garments, it will not be necessary to take special precautions.
-Similarly, for pants or shorts, a serger finish will be perfect for a garment that will be durable over time.
+Our lyocell fabric is laminated, and it's the synthetic fibers that give it this look.
+If you're sewing lined garments, you won't need to take any special precautions.
+Similarly, for pants or shorts, a serger finish will be perfect for a garment that will last over time.

-For a dress, blouse or top, the reverse side of our fabric is soft, but the lamé fibers can be annoying in the assembly areas because the seam allowances will leave the edges of the fabric "raw", and this could be uncomfortable if you are sensitive.
-I recommend that you make different finishes for this type of work:
+For a dress, blouse or top, the reverse side of our fabric is soft, but the laminated fibers can be a problem in the assembly areas because the seam allowances will leave the edges of the fabric "raw", and this could be uncomfortable if you are sensitive.
+I recommend that you make different finishes for this type of project:

 • Either in English seam